schantldev/git-webhook/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/schantldev/git-webhook.svg?style=flat-square)](https://scrutinizer-ci.com/g/schantldev/git-webhook)
 [![Total Downloads](https://img.shields.io/packagist/dt/schantldev/git-webhook.svg?style=flat-square)](https://packagist.org/packages/schantldev/git-webhook)

-An easy way to update your application using Github's webhooks.
+An easy way to update your application using Github webhooks.
 No manual deploy required.

-This package sets up a route that you can use for your github webhooks.
-You can set your secret and define the URL of the route.
+This package sets up a route that you can use for your Github webhooks.
+You can set a secret and define the URL of the route.
 The pacakge will publish a deploy script that you can customize to fit your needs.
-It will be executed to fit

 ## Installation